thackerbroadcasting/site/src/content/docs/legal/acceptable-use-policy.md

 - uses of our Services (as defined in "Legal Terms")
 - forms, materials, consent tools, comments, post, and all other content available on the Services ("**Content**") and
-- material which you contribute to the Services including any upload, post, review, disclosure, ratings, comments, chat etc. in any forum, chatrooms, reviews, and to any interactive services associated with it ("**Contribution**").
+- material which you contribute to the Services including any upload, post, review, disclosure, ratings, comments, chat etc. in any forum, chat rooms, reviews, and to any interactive services associated with it ("**Contribution**").

 ## Who We Are
 We are Thacker Broadcasting, LLC, doing business as Thacker Broadcasting ("**Company**," "**we**," "**us**," or "**our**") a company registered in Utah.
 We operate the website [https://thackerbroadcasting.com](https://thackerbroadcasting.com) (the "**Site**"), as well as any other related products and services that refer or link to this Policy (collectively, the "**Services**").